FrancoisSuzeau/Solar-System/README.md

 ### 04/08/2021
 + Settings frame : a simple frame where we can choose settings (hdr, exposure, speed navigation, music, music volume and if overlay is display or not)
-+ Cliking on a setting button : It adatps on the screen dimension

 ### 14/09/2021
 + We can now have a little window showing planete information (for now it is only displaying the name of the body)